There are a lot of interesting habits people consider for losing weight. Find out whether lemon water actually helps with weight loss or not.

 How to make lemon water for weight loss

 The way to make lemon water is straightforward.
-You just add some lemon juice (fresh or bottled) or lemon slices to water.
+You just add some lemon juice (fresh or bottled) or lemon slices to a glass or bottle of water.

 Lemon slices will contain a small amount of fiber and bottled lemon juice will contain preservatives and sometimes sweeteners.
 This means the most healthy lemon water will be lemon slices and water.

-Does the small amount of lemon do anything?
+Does the small amount of lemon do anything for weight loss?

-Lemon is a great weight loss fruit (and food).
-It’s low in calories and it provides you some extra amounts of vitamins, minerals and fiber.
+Lemon can be good for weight loss.
+It is low in calories and it provides you some extra amounts of vitamins, minerals, and fiber.